Retirement Ride I

 Approaching from the southwest, I entered WV

-just about 50 miles from my destination of Logan.
+just about 50 miles from

 Being the early riser that I am, I awoke at 3:30 am and had breakfast.
 After double-checking the bike and saying good-byes, I was on the road at 4:15 am.
 Since it had been in the 90s for several weeks, I was dressed for hot weather (my long-sleeve, lightweight T-shirt and leather jacket).
 However, I found myself stopping less than a mile from the house to put on a sweatshirt under the jacket.
 It felt good to be cool.
 That’s one nice thing about traveling at night in the summer!